mrWh1te/ngLibrary/README.md

 ## Code Scaffolding

 The main feature modules were separated into more modules based on type.
-The main three types are `views`, `widgets` and `data`.
+The main three types are `views`, `components` and `data`.
 This is for our code extensibility value.
 By not grouping them all together in 1 module, we have greater code flexibility in adding and replacing components in various pages while only importing what we need (and reducing the possibility of circular dependencies).
 In the future, an article will be published on CopynPaste.me that dives into the reasoning behind the Scaffolding of this project, including the types of Modules.

 ## Build